Updated: Feb 5

 As he grew older, music became an escape from his conflicted life in the suburbs of Texas.
 Smith said in interviews later in life that his stepfather was physically and sexually abusive.

 The J Files wrote about his childhood, saying, “Smith endured what biographers euphemistically call a ‘difficult’ childhood, largely because of the abuse he often spoke of having received from his stepfather, Charlie Welch.
 Smith’s parents divorced soon after his birth, and his mother Bunny married Welch when Smith was four years old.”

-Mentioned in his biography, the lyrics from the song “Some Song,” which he wrote for the band Heatmiser, expressed how he felt:
+Mentioned in his biography, the lyrics from “Some Song,” which he wrote for the band Heatmiser, expressed how he felt: